Glenn Burke

 Glenn Lawrence Burke was born in Oakland, California.
 He was a high school basketball star, leading the Berkeley High School, California, Yellow Jackets to an undefeated season and the 1970 Northern California championships.
 He was voted onto the all-tournament team at the Tournament of Champions (TOC) and received a Northern California MVP award.

 Burke was named Northern California's High School Basketball Player of the Year 1970.
-Burke could dunk a basketball with both hands, which is rare for anyone under 6 feet tall.
-He attended Merritt College after high school.
+He could dunk a basketball with both hands, which is rare for anyone under 6 feet tall.
+After high school, he attended Merritt College.
 Burke was a highly scouted star in the Los Angeles Dodgers minor league system before being called to their major league club (MLB).

 He played for the Dodgers from 1976 until 1978.
 On October 2, 1977, Burke ran onto the field to congratulate his Dodgers teammate Dusty Baker after Baker hit his 30th home run in the last game of the regular season.
 Burke raised his hand over his head as Baker jogged home from third base.
 Not knowing what to do about the upraised hand, Baker slapped it.
 They have been credited with inventing the high five, an event detailed in the ESPN 30 for 30 films The High Five.
 The high five is now widely universal.
 After retiring from baseball, Burke used the high five with other LGBTQ residents of the Castro district of San Francisco, where it became a symbol of gay pride and identification.